 Vaniver wrote:Did it tell you you lost, or did the siege just reset?emceng wrote:Combat - a little annoyed by this.
 Or mainly the seige thing.
 My one opponent kept raising 4 man armies, and yet my 600 man army would lose 5 guys to them each time?
 WTF?

-Users browsing this forum: GuetraGma and 3 guests
+Users browsing this forum: ohddopgazd and 2 guests